diofitriadi/shopping-admin-dashboard-test/README.md

 The application is deployed on Vercel and can be accessed [here](https://shopping-admin-dashboard-test.vercel.app/)

-## Contributions

-This project welcomes contributions.
-To contribute, you can open an issue or create a pull request.

 ## Contact

 If you have any questions, issues, or feedback, please contact me through my email: fitriadidio@gmail.com